lanl/tinerator/joss-paper/paper.md

 TINerator addresses the technical challenge by providing a fast and efficient workflow to generate multiresolution unstructured meshes from DEM and GIS data in a unified framework.
+The extendible nature of TINerator further provides opportunities to work on the methodological challenges of multiresolution mesh generation.

 # Overview